Table of Contents

 - Your Personal Comfort Level: This is the big one.
 Do you actually trust this person to have your back?

 Once a client has made their decision, they can move forward with confidence.
-A final check can be helpful here; for example, you can see a direct comparison of Conduit Law vs. other Denver personal injury lawyers to see how different firms really stack up in practice.
-Helping a client understand how to choose a personal injury attorney is the first step in building a successful and trust-based relationship.
+A final check can be helpful here; for example, reviewing a direct comparison of Conduit Law versus other Denver personal injury lawyers reveals how different firms truly stack up in practice.
+Understanding the chosen attorney's experience with Colorado's specific legal framework is essential.
+Colorado imposes a three-year statute of limitations for personal injury claims under C.R.S. § 13-80-101, making timely attorney selection critical.
+Additionally, Colorado follows a modified comparative negligence system under C.R.S. § 13-21-111, which bars recovery if a plaintiff is more than 50% at fault.
+Non-economic damages are currently capped at $1,500,000 as of 2025.
+An experienced Colorado personal injury attorney navigates these nuances effectively.
+Helping a client understand how to choose a personal injury attorney is the foundational step in building a successful, trust-based relationship that maximizes case outcomes and protects client rights.

 Start your free 20-minute automation audit and discover how to save hours every week without adding staff.